Our Team

 REGINA PEIRCE, LCSW

 Regina Peirce is a Licensed Clinical Social Worker with a master’s degree from the University of Houston.
-Having trained in cognitive behavioral and mindfulness-based therapeutic interventions, her personal journey with chronic pain led her to understand pain neuroscience and the role our brains play in the experience of pain.
-She now incorporates Pain Reprocessing Therapy and other mind-body techniques to accompany clients on their path toward healing, growth, and flourishing.
-Regina enjoys personalizing her approach with clients, integrating research on topics such as self-compassion, shame resilience, and social justice.
-Regina has worked with teenagers, adults of all ages, parents, couples, and the military community.
+Having trained in cognitive behavioral and mindfulness-based therapeutic interventions, her years-long journey with chronic foot pain led her to subsequently receive her certification in Pain Reprocessing Therapy.
+She now specializes in mind-body approaches to neuroplastic pain and is passionate about sharing this modality with clients.
+Regina has experience treating a variety of chronic pain symptoms, as well as anxiety and depression.
+She enjoys personalizing her approach, integrating research on topics such as self-compassion, relationships, parenting, and social justice.
+She has worked with teenagers, adults of all ages, parents, couples, and the military community.

 NATASHA ROSOW, LCSW